davisdowdle/davisdowdle.github.io/_posts/2023-10-11-mysql-connection.md

 ---
 layout: post
-title:  Python MySQL Connection
+title:  Make a MySQL Connection in Python!
 author: Davis Dowdle
 description: Here's how you can create a MySQL connection and pull queries in Python.
 image: "https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSCfkWw2A2cc_wd__da3HxhRZOYTUBevkf0OA&usqp=CAU"
 ---

 #### Note: MySQL should usually be installed locally prior to the below procedures.
-Because this particular MySQL server is public, a tutorial for this will not be covered below.
+Because this particular MySQL server is public (and a local version of MySQL may not be required), a tutorial for this will not be covered below.

 Python on its own is an extremely powerful resource.
 What makes Python versatile and useful though is its ability to pair with other programs, including database infrastructures.
 As such, in order to use Python to the fullest--and make a good impression of yourself--you'll need to know how to exploit this basic aspect of the world's most common programming language.